alvo254/Rails/README.md

 * Deployment instructions

-## All this information comes from the officail ruby on rails documentation but it may also contain some of the information i came across while researching.
+## All this information comes from the official ruby on rails documentation but it may also contain some of the information I came across while researching.

 *File/Folder*  | *Purpose*